kirilltitov/FDBSwift/README.md

 ### Transactions

 All previous examples are utilizing `FDB` object methods which are implicitly transactional.
-If you would like to perform more than one operation within one transaction, you should first begin transaction using `begin()` method on `FDB` object context and then do your stuff (just don't forget to `commit()` it in the end, by default transactions roll back if not committed explicitly, or after timeout of 5 seconds):
+If you would like to perform more than one operation within one transaction (and experience all delights of [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science))), you should first begin transaction using `begin()` method on `FDB` object context and then do your stuff (just don't forget to `commit()` it in the end, by default transactions roll back if not committed explicitly, or after timeout of 5 seconds):
 ```swift
 let transaction = try fdb.begin()